-camel fair, Candelaria Festival, Festivals, Guelaguetza Festival, Indian festivals, Indian livestock fair, Lifestock fair, Mexican festival, Mexican fiestas, Peru festivals, photography, Pushkar, Pushkar Camel Fair, travel, world festivals
+camel fair, Candelaria Festival, Festivals, Guelaguetza Festival, Indian festivals, Indian livestock fair, Lifestock fair, Mexican festival, Mexican fiestas, Peru festivals, photography, Pushkar, Pushkar Camel Fair, travel, travel highlights, world festivals

 This is the second post in the Travel Highlights series sharing some of the most enduring highlights of all our travels.